Antibodies (by target):

 Secondary antibodies, shown in Fig.1, can bind to the primary antibody in order for using in detection, sorting, and purification of target antigens.
 To enable detection, the secondary antibody must have specificity for the antibody species and isotype of the primary antibody being used and is commonly conjugated.

-Figure.1 Secondary antibodies.
+Fig.1 Secondary antibodies.

 They are similar in structure and similar classes/subclasses.
 About nomenclature, secondary antibodies are named according to their host, format, reactivity, target antigen, specificity, label and purification grade.
 Moreover, these should be similar to their primary antibodies.
 Compared to the primary antibody, secondary antibodies sometime need an extra purification process, known as pre-adsorption, to improve specificity and minimize non-specific.
 Through this process, non-specific antibodies among the solution will be removed and highly specific secondary antibodies are left.
 Primary antibodies can bind to the antigen directly, whereas secondary antibodies usually bind to primary antibodies by their Fc domain.